AbubakerSalah/AbubakerSalah/README.md

 ---

 <p align="center">
-  Thanks for stopping by.
-Always open to connecting, learning, and building together.
+  Thanks for stopping by!
+Always open to learning, collaborating, and building something meaningful.
 </p>